-Honors C++ Programming will cover the C++ language and show students how to use it.
-Upon successful completion, students will be able to write C++ applications which include classes, structures, iteration, operator overloading, and file handling.
-Students will also leverage APIs that will allow them to create Windows-based applications.
+Honors Programming will cover the most useful and relevant language and show students how to use it.
+Upon successful completion, students will be able to write applications which include classes, structures, iteration, operator overloading, and file handling.
+Students will also leverage APIs that will allow them to create custom, personalized applications.